sd17fall/softdes.web/_activities/setup.md

 ## Step 1: Install Ubuntu

-Our officially supported OS is Ubuntu 16.04.3 64-bit ([link to ISO](http://releases.ubuntu.com/16.04/ubuntu-16.04.3-desktop-amd64.iso)).
+Our officially supported OS is Ubuntu 16.04.3 64-bit ([link to ISO](http://releases.ubuntu.com/16.04/ubuntu-16.04.3-desktop-amd64.iso) - huge file).
 There are two ways configure Ubuntu on your computer: dual boot and virtual machine.

 ### Dual Boot (preferred)